abdulSalamKagaji97/AbdulSalamKagaji_DATA606/docs/final_proposal.md

 ## Objective
 Predecitve analysis on market capture and user reach of an app based on app category and app description by a user, by providing a dashboard to the user with the details of predicted downloads count, expected age group of users using the app, suggesting optimal size of the app for high downloads, possible price of the app, and list the top 5 competeting apps.

 ## Important input features for analysis
   1. App Name
   2. App Description
   3. App Category

+## Expected outcome
+  1. Predicted count of downloads/installs
+  2. Predicted age group of the users
+  3. Predicting optimal size of the app for high installations
+  4. Predicting price of the app if user wants to make the app a paid service
+  5. list of top 5 competeting apps in the same category of the app

 ## Techniques Used
   1. Statistical approach for providing basic analytic for similar apps in the category selected by the user.